moq-wg/moq-transport/draft-ietf-moq-transport.md

 there are still open subscriptions on a connection.

 The GOAWAY message does not immediately impact subscription state.
-A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a publisher MAY reject new SUBSCRIBEs while in the draining state.
-When the server is a subscriber, it SHOULD send a GOAWAY message prior to any UNSUBSCRIBE messages.
+A subscriber SHOULD individually unsubscribe for each existing subscription, while a publisher MAY reject new SUBSCRIBEs while in the draining state.
+When the server is a subscriber, it SHOULD send a GOAWAY message prior to unsubscribing.

 After the client receives a GOAWAY, it's RECOMMENDED that the client waits until there are no more active subscriptions before closing the session with NO_ERROR.